 opfs-sahpool

-This is an alternative implementation that is still work in progress at the time of writing.
-It uses the same ideas as wa-sqlite’s AccessHandlePoolVFS, avoiding the need for the SharedArrayBuffer + Atomics workaround, and getting much better performance.
-This VFS requires an exclusive database lock, and only a single connection can be open at a time.
+The OPFS SyncAccessHandle Pool VFS (%%opfs-sahpool%%) has been released in SQLite 3.43.0.
+It uses the same ideas as wa-sqlite’s %%AccessHandlePoolVFS%%, avoiding the need for the %%SharedArrayBuffer%% + Atomics workaround, and getting much better performance.
+This VFS requires an exclusive database lock, and only a single connection can be open at a time [3].

 absurd-sql

-This project uses a synchronous SQLite build, with the SharedArrayBuffer + Atomics workaround to expose the IndexedDB operations as a synchronous VFS.
+The absurd-sql project uses a synchronous SQLite build, with the %%SharedArrayBuffer%% + Atomics workaround to expose the IndexedDB operations as a synchronous VFS.

 Recommendations

-The SQLite WASM - OPFS build is also an option with good performance and with file system transparency.
-I would not recommend it over the wa-sqlite builds yet due to the restrictions around COOP and COEP headers, unless file system transparency is an important requirement.
+The SQLite Wasm OPFS build is also an option with good performance and with file system transparency.
+I would not recommend it over the wa-sqlite builds yet due to the restrictions around COOP and COEP headers.

 Acknowledgements